For decades, you just needed great people skills to be a salesperson. But times have changed, and today’s sales world is much more complex.

 By asking the right questions to your potential customer, you can develop a relationship as well as provide credibility and create urgency–-all things that are necessary to close a sale and create long-lasting relationships with customers.

 The course is made of five different sections:

 - Questions That Create Connection

 The goal of this course is to help you understand things from the perspective of your customer and then learn how to use questions to guide your prospects through the process that makes them feel important and heard, rather than interrogated.

 All the videos for this course are available on LinkedIn Learning for free.

 How to Find The Best Sales Courses For You

 Choosing just any sales course may not do you any good.
 It may be time and money wasted if you aren’t taking the time to think about the different qualities you need in a sales course.

 Below are the criteria we used to pick the top sales courses for this article.
 Reference these and answer each criterion for yourself to narrow down your search to the best sales course for you.

 The sales class that covers the most ground and is the best for a wide range of salespeople is The Art of Sales class by Coursera.
-This is our top recommendation because it sets a strong basis upon which a salesperson can build a stronger skill set and reach new heights in their career.
+It sets a strong foundation for a salesperson to improve skills and reach new heights in their career.